 Jon is a member of the Society of Human Resource Management (SHRM) and the Black Hills SHRM Chapter.
 Participating and giving back to the community is important to Jon and his wife.
 Before relocating the Black Hills in 2018, they had been involved in the adult foster care systems of Minnesota and South Dakota for 19 years, providing guidance and support to young adults with various disabilities.
 Jon has also served on the advisory board for the South Central College in Mankato for several years, and worked with local Scouting organizations.

-Kathleen, a shareholder in the Rapid City, South Dakota office of Jackson Lewis P.C., has designed welfare benefit plans and executive compensation arrangements, and has counseled sponsors and administrators of these types of plans, for fifteen years.
+Kathleen works for Fox Rothschild LLP and has designed welfare benefit plans and executive compensation arrangements, and has counseled sponsors and administrators of these types of plans, for fifteen years.
 She has appeared on behalf of clients before the national offices of the United States Treasury and the Department of Labor Employee Benefit Security Administration.

 Kathleen received her law degree with honors from the University of Oklahoma College of Law, where she was a managing editor of the Oklahoma Law Review and a member of the Order of the Coif.
 She also received her Master’s in Business Administration degree in finance with high honors from Oklahoma City University.Kathleen actively participates in national coalitions of counsel that assist employers in defending audits of welfare and pension benefit plans.
 She advises clients and counsel across the country with regard to defined contribution arrangements that provide post-retirement health benefits to employees.

 Margie has deep roots in the Black Hills.
 Her family has played an important role in the development of the region for four generations, and Margie has continued that tradition through her work with individuals with disabilities and her involvement with the Workforce Diversity Network of the Black Hills.
 She believes that individuals with disabilities each have a unique contribution to make to their community and should be given every opportunity to be included.